Skip to main content

 For other ways of leverging SLOs as code, check SLOs as code section.

-• You can use sloctl to integrate Nobl9 in CI/CD pipelines.
-With sloctl, you can keep definitions of SLOs or other Nobl9 resources in the version control system.
-Any changes will be automatically applied to Nobl9.
+• Version control: You can keep definitions of SLOs and other resources in the version control system.

 Setting up sloctl